Cisco IOS Mode Explained with Examples

 Privileged EXEC Mode

-• To take the backup of the current device configuration
+• To take a backup of the current device configuration

 • To restore the configuration from backup